 Much of the information about the individual locations on the Alpine Road is available under the specific town links in the navigation menu.

-There are plenty of airports and public transport options along the
+There are a number of airports and public transport options for getting to the

 Alpine Road and details of the best options for various towns along

 the way are given in the location pages.
 Our general travel page

 covers ways of getting to southern Germany and moving about on public

 Each town has a selection of hotel accommodation featured in the specific